 The key measures introduced by Lex Covid include the introduction of an extraordinary moratorium, suspension of debtor's obligation to file for insolvency, suspension of creditors' rights to file for insolvency, suspension of debt enforcement and protection for companies undergoing reorganization proceedings through optional suspension of fulfillment of the reorganization.
-In addition, it introduces certain measures in the personal bankruptcy proceedings plan as well as limitations to service of process.
+In addition, it introduces certain measures in the personal bankruptcy proceedings plan as well as limitations to service of process and limit of appurtenances accrued between 12 March and 30 June 2020.